 The developer timeline and the price question

 The bigger unknown is price.
-One industry analyst has already predicted a starting point of $900 or higher, which would make Project Helix the most expensive Xbox hardware at launch by a significant margin.
+One industry analyst has already floated a starting point of $900 or higher, which would make Project Helix the most expensive Xbox hardware at launch by a significant margin.
 Other analysts have described it as a potential "make-or-break" moment for Microsoft's gaming hardware business.

 No official price or consumer release date has been confirmed for Project Helix.
 The $900 figure comes from analyst estimates, not Microsoft.